The House Without Doors

 Dee-Dee stepped forward for a closer look—then abruptly lurched sideways with another curse.
 I reached out to help her.
 Didn’t want her to hurt herself.

 “Thank you, Jack.
 These rotten old floorboards are not made for high-heels.”
 She stooped and tenderly probed her right ankle.
 The grey boards sat unevenly on the dirt floor.
-A dark smudge of dirt marred the pink fabric of her shoe.
+A dark smudge marred the pink fabric of her shoe.
 “Darn.
 I think I’ll wait here if you don’t mind?
 I may have a bit of a sprain.
 I hope the doors are all here.”

 “Not at all.
 And, yes, I believe every one is here.”
 I stepped into the shadow behind the furnace.
 The doors had the same pale, scabrous appearance as its cast metal surfaces.